-- Stroud District is home to a large number of businesses, with c.6,000 enterprises located in the area, 98.8% of which employ less than 10 employees and only 0.2% of our businesses exceeding 250 employees. - Businesses are varied, with the largest number 18.4% classed as within the Professional, Scientific and Technical sector, 12.7% within the Construction sector, 12.7% and 8.4% within Agriculture, Forestry and Fishing. - The sectors with the greatest employees are: Manufacturing 20%, Wholesale, Retail and Repair of Motor Vehicles 16% and Human Health and Social Work 12%.
-The manufacturing employment rates are well above the national average of 8%. - Gross Value Added (GVA) is in excess of £2,890m (2016) including Manufacturing, £688m; Distribution, Transport, Accommodation and Food, £454m; and Public Administration, £433m, further evidencing how the Manufacturing sector in the district is bucking national trends and seeing growth in both employees and productivity. - Stroud is a well-educated district, with higher qualified residents than the national average.
-However, within Gloucestershire, Stroud District sits within the bottom half of skills levels. - Stroud District has the second lowest unemployment figures across Gloucestershire, with only 3.1% of the residents currently unemployed.
-This is significantly lower than the national average of 5% unemployment. - Stroud Districts earnings by residence sit within the lower half of the County, at only £559.80 per week.
+- Stroud District is home to a large number of businesses, with c.6,000 enterprises located in the area, 89.5%1 of which employ less than 10 employees and only 0.3%1 of our businesses exceeding 250 employees. - Businesses are varied, with the largest number 18.4% classed as within the Professional, Scientific and Technical sector, 12.7% within the Construction sector, 12.7% and 8.4% within Agriculture, Forestry and Fishing2. - The sectors with the greatest employees are: Manufacturing 20%, Wholesale, Retail and Repair of Motor Vehicles 16% and Human Health and Social Work 12%.
+The manufacturing employment rates are well above the national average of 8%3. - Gross Value Added (GVA) is in excess of £2,642m (2018) including Manufacturing, £818m; Accommodation and Food, £104m; and Agriculture, mining, electricity, gas, water and waste, £85m and Construction, £199m, further evidencing how the Manufacturing sector in the district is bucking national trends and seeing growth in both employees and productivity.4 - Stroud is a well-educated district, with higher qualified residents than the national average.
+However, within Gloucestershire, Stroud District sits within the bottom half of skills levels.5 - Stroud District has the second lowest unemployment figures across Gloucestershire, with only 3% of the residents currently unemployed.
+This is significantly lower than the national average of 4.8% unemployment.6 - Stroud Districts earnings by residence sit within the lower half of the County, at only £578.20 per week.
 This is however, higher than the national average.
-Earnings by place of work, are below the national average at £564.8 per week, rather than £586.7 per week.
-However, the district is the third highest across Gloucestershire. - The working age population is projected to decrease by 2% by 2030, whilst the older population (65 years+) is due to increase by 3.6%, having a significant impact on the availability of workers and an increased need for care provision in the district.
+Earnings by place of work, are below the national average at £594.1 per week, rather than £612.8 per week.
+However, the district is the third highest across Gloucestershire.7 - The working age population is projected to decrease by 2% by 2030, whilst the older population (65 years+) is due to increase by 3.6%, having a significant impact on the availability of workers and an increased need for care provision in the district.8